Bluedot-Innovation/documentation/docs/Point SDK/Flutter/Quick Start.md

 Quick Start
 =====================

-To get the SDK loaded and running, you’ll need to:
+To get the Rezolve Point SDK loaded and running, you’ll need to:

-1. Install the Flutter Bluedot Point SDK plugin
+1. Install the Flutter Bluedot Point SDK plugin ()
 2. Initialize the SDK

 1\.
 Install the Flutter Bluedot Point SDK plugin